TO: Brown University Vendors, Contractors and Suppliers

 Suppliers who will be involved with the production of merchandise using University logos should consult and comply with the Brown University Licensee Code of Conduct Policy.

-Transactions involving competitive bids, RFPs, are coordinated with Purchasing Services.
+Transactions involving competitive bids, RFPs, should be coordinated with SPCI.

-Contract performance issues or concerns should be directed to the Associate Director of Insurance & Purchasing Services.
+Contract performance issues or concerns should be directed to [email protected]

 To ensure payment, complete the Brown University Supplier and Individual Payee Registration process.
 This step is required for set up in the University’s procurement system and to provide the information needed for compliance with IRS requirements.